Student Privacy (FERPA)

 - Communicate using either the student ID with the full initials of the student [999999999 (ANW)] or use the full name with the last four of the ID [Alice N. Wonderland (1234)]

 - Do not attach spreadsheets or scanned documents with full identifiers or non-directory information via email.
-Communicate spreadsheets or scanned documents via a secure link or SCHOLAR or shared electronic files requiring a log in
+Communicate spreadsheets or scanned documents via an approved university platform or shared electronic files requiring a log in.

 - Do not store FERPA data on a flash drive.